priyanshukumar64282/TheExpenseTracker/README.md

 now we click on the "Add Expense" button
 ![Screenshot (64)](https://github.com/priyanshukumar64282/TheExpenseTracker/assets/97128691/3eb870d9-991c-4fc7-b7ce-c3dadfbae5f7)

-After that we can see there is a new expense is shown in the year of 2019
+After that we can see there is a new expense is shown in the year of 2019 and also the graph is updated.
 ![Screenshot (65)](https://github.com/priyanshukumar64282/TheExpenseTracker/assets/97128691/85a8f554-3f6c-4cd1-9134-98018dff9e7d)